MicrosoftDocs/microsoft-salescopilot-docs/articles/supported-languages.md

 ms.localizationpriority: medium
 ---

-# Supported languages in Sales Copilot for Outlook and Teams
+# Supported languages in Copilot for Sales for Outlook and Teams